-Distribute your cargo evenly from side-to-side and front-to-back.
-Store heavier items on or close to the floor.
+A properly-loaded vehicle will perform better and handle more safely.
+Distribute your cargo from side-to-side and front-to-back.
+Store heavier items on or close to the floor and as centrally as possible.
 Lighter items may be stored in cabinets, closets and drawers.
-A properly-loaded vehicle will handle more safely.
+Luggage or similar cargo transported inside your travel trailer should be secured to prevent it from causing damage in case of a sudden stop or accident.
+Remember to leave space and weight allowance for souvenirs or other items you may purchase during your travel.
 You also will conserve gasoline and prevent excessive wear on your tow vehicle's automotive system if the unit is not overloaded.